Author: Jeremiah Date Posted:1 July 2019

 AGM (Absorbed Glass Matt)

-Leak proof, shock proof, vibration resistant, these batteries are generally considered the pick of the bunch as far as Caravan, RV and Camping applications are concerned.
-An Increased discharge and recharge efficiency compared to wet cells and less sensitive to over-charging compared to Gel types, these batteries tend to last longer and perform better overall - Especially when consistently kept above a 50% battery capacity long term.
+AGM batteries are leak proof, shock proof, vibration resistant which is why these batteries are generally considered the pick of the bunch as far as Caravan, RV and Camping applications are concerned.
+An Increased discharge and recharge efficiency compared to wet cells and are less sensitive to over-charging compared to Gel types, these batteries tend to last longer and perform better overall - Especially when consistently kept above a 50% battery capacity long term.
 The current AGM battery price point definitely makes this a value for money option worth considering.

 Manufacturers generally stick to a standard to measure CCA.
 Batteries are subjected to a pre-defined temperature of 0 Degrees Celsius and discharged for 30 seconds while maintaining a minimum of 7.2 volts total.
 The total amps delivered in that time will determine the CCA rating of the battery.